tikv/website/content/docs/5.1/develop/rawkv/get-put-delete.md

 import org.tikv.raw.RawKVClient;
 ```

-Here, `com.google.protobuf.ByteString` is used as the type of Key and Value.
+In the example above, `com.google.protobuf.ByteString` is used as the type of Key and Value.

 To avoid conflict, `com.google.protobuf.ByteString` is shaded to `org.tikv.shade.com.google.protobuf.ByteString`, and is included in the client package.